Moocar/logback-gelf/README.md

 Static Additional Fields
 -----------------

 Use static additional fields when you want to add a static key value pair to every GELF message.
 Key is the additional field key (and should thus begin with an underscore).
 The value is a static string.

+Now that `facility` is deprecated, this is how you a static facility.

 E.g in the appender configuration:

         <appender name="GELF" class="me.moocar.logbackgelf.GelfAppender">
             ...
             <staticAdditionalField>_node_name:www013</staticAdditionalField>
+            <staticAdditionalField>_facility:GELF</staticAdditionalField>
             ...
         </appender>
         ...